All the Different Types of Snow Explained

-Legend has it that Inuit have more than 100 words for snow.
-While the actual number is difficult to determine, linguists think the number is probably closer to 50.
-That may still sound like a lot until you realize that English has nearly as many.
-Ever wonder about the different types of snow and what they are called?
-We have the answers.
+Legend says the Inuit have more than 100 words for snow.
+The real number is debated; linguists think it is closer to 50.
+That sounds like a lot until you count the English equivalents.
+Between weather terminology, mountaineering vocabulary, and farm folklore, English has nearly as many words for the white stuff.
+Here is the Almanac’s guide to the different types of snow and what each one is called.

 - Barchan: A horseshoe-shaped snowdrift.

-- Blizzard: A violent winter storm that combines subfreezing temperatures, strong winds, and snowfall.
-To officially qualify as a blizzard, a storm must reduce visibility to less than a quarter of a mile and last for at least three hours.
+- Blizzard: A violent winter storm with subfreezing temperatures, strong winds, and snowfall.
+To officially qualify as a blizzard, the storm must reduce visibility to less than a quarter mile and last at least three hours.

-- Corn snow: Coarse, granular wet snow formed by cycles of melting and refreezing.
+- Corn snow: Coarse, granular wet snow formed by repeated cycles of melting and refreezing.
+Common in spring skiing.

-- Cornice: An overhanging accumulation of ice and wind-blown snow, such as might be found on a cliff face.
+- Cornice: An overhanging accumulation of ice and wind-blown snow, often found on a ridge or cliff face.
+Dangerous in the mountains.

-- Column: A type of snowflake that is shaped like a six-sided column.
+- Column: A snowflake shaped like a six-sided column.

-- Crust: A hard, frozen layer of snow over top of a softer, less-supportive layer.
+- Crust: A hard, frozen layer of snow over softer snow underneath.

-- Finger drift: A narrow snowdrift across a roadway.
-So named because several of them together resemble the fingers on a hand.
+- Finger drift: A narrow snowdrift across a roadway, so named because several together look like fingers on a hand.

-- Firn: Snow that is more than a year old, but that has not yet consolidated into ice.
+- Firn: Snow more than a year old, but not yet consolidated into ice.
+A key stage in glacier formation.

 - Flurry: A brief snowfall that produces little to no accumulation.

-- Lake-effect snow: Snow produced when icy winds move across a large body of warmer lake water.
-Common in the Great Lakes region of the U.S. and Canada.
+- Lake-effect snow: Produced when icy winds move across warmer lake water, picking up moisture and dumping it on the downwind shore.
+Famous in the Great Lakes region.

-- Needle: A type of snowflake that is much longer than it is wide.
+- Needle: A long, thin snowflake shape, much longer than wide.

 - New snow: Recent snowfall in which individual ice crystals can still be seen.

-- Old snow: Snowpack in which individual snow crystals can no longer be recognized.
+- Old snow: Snowpack in which crystals can no longer be made out by eye.

-- Penitents: Tall, thin, spikes of hardened snow.
-They can range from a few inches to several feet in height.
+- Penitents: Tall thin spikes of hardened snow that can range from inches to several feet in height.
+They form on high mountain plateaus where the sun cuts vertical grooves into firn.

-- Perennial snow: Snow that remains on the ground for more than a year.
+- Perennial snow: Snow that survives on the ground for more than a year.

 - Pillow drift: A wide, deep snowdrift across a roadway.

-- Polycrystal: A formation made up of several snowflakes that fuse into one massive flake.
+- Polycrystal: A formation of several snowflakes that fuse into one larger flake before hitting the ground.

-- Powder: New snow composed of loose, fresh crystals.
+- Powder: New snow made of loose, fresh crystals.
+The skier’s word for paradise.

-- Rimed snow: Snowflakes coated in tiny frozen water droplets called rime.
+- Rimed snow: Snowflakes coated in tiny frozen droplets called rime.

-- Ripples: Marks on the surface of snow, similar to the ripples in sand, caused by wind.
+- Ripples: Wind-carved patterns on the surface of snow, like sand ripples on a beach.

-- Roller: A naturally occurring cylinder of snow formed by the wind.
+- Roller: A naturally formed cylinder of snow rolled along by the wind.

-- Sastrugi: Irregular grooves and ridges in snow caused by the wind.
+- Sastrugi: Irregular grooves and ridges in snow shaped by the wind.
+Common in Antarctica and on northern Plains farm fields.

-- Seasonal snow: The amount of snow that accumulates during one season.
+- Seasonal snow: Total snow accumulation during one season.

 - Sleet: Rain mixed with snow.